JeffreyBytes/TESO_DragonTracker/readme.md

 So you can :

 * Clone the repository in the AddOns folder and name it `DragonTracker`.
-* Or download the zip file of the last release in github, extract it in the AddOns folder, and rename `TESO_DragonTracker-{release}` to `DragonTracker`.
+* Or download the zip file started by `esoui-` of the last release in github, and extract it in the AddOns folder.

 ## In game